The method of performing an appraisal report consists of an evaluation which forms an opinion of value.

 As a rule, the most value returned from renovating a home comes in the kitchen.
 According to one national survey, kitchen remodels returned an average of 88% of the investment.
 In other words, a $10,000 kitchen remodeling project would add approximately $8,800 to the value of the home.
 Bathrooms were second, returning 85%.

-Smith Appraisal Services is always eager to reply to any concerns you might have about appraisals or real estate in Fitchburg and Dane County.
+Smith Appraisal Services is more than happy to answer any questions you might have about appraisals or real estate in Dane County.